Sofya-Kuksova/Crowpanel_ImgTTS_animals/firmware/flash_tool.md

 # Flash tool

-This tool tries to find the first available COM port and then flashes prebuilt images inside the `./binaries` folder.
+This tool flashes prebuilt images from the `./binaries` directory with hardcoded parameters corresponding to the flash layout of the project.